An Improved Physical ZKP for Nonogram and Nonogram Color: Introduction

+In 2009, Gradwohl et al. \cite{sudoku0} developed a card-based ZKP protocol for Sudoku, the first of its kind for any pencil puzzle.
+However, each of their several variants of the protocol either has a nonzero soundness error or requires special tools.
+Sasaki et al. \cite{sudoku} later constructed a ZKP protocol for Sudoku that achieves perfect soundness without using special tools.
+Ruangwises \cite{sudoku2} also developed another ZKP protocol for Sudoku that can be implemented using a deck of all different cards with no duplicates.

-In 2010, Chien and Hon \cite{nonogram} proposed the first physical ZKP for Nonogram.
-However, their protocol requires scratch-off cards and a machine for the prover to seal the cards.
-These special tools cannot be easily found in everyday life.
-Moreover, their protocol has a nonzero soundness error.
-In fact, the soundness error is as high as 6/7, which means practically, the protocol has to be repeated for many times until the soundness error becomes reasonably low.
+The second card-based ZKP protocol for a pencil puzzle was the one for Nonogram, developed by Chien and Hon \cite{nonogram} in 2010.
+Their protocol, however, requires scratch-off cards and a sealing machine, which is difficult to find in everyday life, making it very impractical.
+Another drawback of their protocol is that it has a nonzero soundness error.
+In fact, the error is as high as 6/7, which means the protocol has to be repeated for many times until the soundness error becomes reasonably low.